WellthCare

 Our traditional criteria measure the wrong things.
 They're designed for a sick-care system, not a health-care system.

-- The Cost Mirage: Focusing solely on Year 1 premiums ignores the massive hidden costs of poor health-absenteeism, presenteeism, and turnover-that your plan doesn't address.
+• The Cost Mirage: If you only look at Year 1 premiums, you miss the massive hidden costs of poor health—absenteeism, presenteeism, turnover.
+Costs your current plan leaves unaddressed.

-- The Network Trap: The widest network often includes low-quality, high-cost providers that drive up your spending without improving outcomes.
+• The Network Trap: The widest network often comes with low-quality, high-cost providers that drive up your spending without improving outcomes.

-This approach selects for vendors who are experts in the old game.
-Your goal is to find a partner who’s building a new one.
+This approach hooks you with vendors who've mastered the old game.
+Your real goal?
+A partner building the new one.

 The New Selection Framework: Five Essential Pillars